-Pick a date of the month that's easy to remember and check the tire pressure and tread monthly.
-Or better yet, while filling up the car, get in the habit of checking the tires, including the spare, if your car has one.
-Either method of self-reminder can prevent a lot of heartache.
+As part of a car maintenance schedule, pick a date of the month that's easy to remember and check the tire tread and pressure monthly.
+Or, better yet, while refueling or recharging the car, get in the habit of checking the tires—including the spare, if your car has one.
+Either method of self-reminder can keep your tires in good shape and prevent a lot of heartache.

-The tire pressure that's best for your car can be found on a label inside the doorframe and in the car manual.
-The number of pounds per square inch (psi) indicated there is the ideal pressure rating that will optimize the performance of the tires, keep car occupants safe, and result in the best mileage.
-Both too much and too little pressure can be dangerous, so make sure to hit that recommended number.
+The tire pressure that's best for your car can be found on a label inside the doorframe and in the car's owner's manual.
+The number of pounds per square inch (psi) indicated there is the ideal pressure rating that will optimize the performance of the tires, keep car occupants safe, and result in the best gas mileage.
+Both too much and too little air pressure can be dangerous, so make sure to hit that recommended number.

 You can easily check tire wear by placing a penny between treads with Lincoln's head pointing down.
 If the top of his head is visible, it's time for new tires.